LazarBeam: Career

-In October 2019, it was announced that Eacott would appear as himself in the 2021 film Free Guy, alongside streamers Ninja and Jacksepticeye.
-In December, Eacott was acknowledged in YouTube's 2019 end-of-year summary, YouTube Rewind 2019: For the Record, as the eighth-most-viewed content creator of the year, with 2 billion views in 2019.
+In December 2019, Eacott was acknowledged in YouTube's 2019 end-of-year summary, YouTube Rewind 2019: For the Record, as the eighth-most-viewed content creator of the year, with 2 billion views in 2019.
 Reporting on this, Business Insider described him as being known for his "comedic riffs" and use of memes.
 They also noted Eacott's video-editing style, which "uses zoom in and spliced graphics to highlight his reactions, with a camera focused directly on his face as he sits in front of a computer screen."

 On 13 January 2020, it was announced that Eacott, along with fellow Australian YouTuber Elliott "Muselk" Watkins, had signed a deal with YouTube to stream exclusively on that platform; he had previously streamed on Twitch.
 Eacott and Watkins celebrated the announcement by undertaking in a 12-hour live stream to raise money for the ongoing Australian bushfire relief effort, and raised A$100,000.
 Similarly, early that month, Eacott, Watkins, and the other members of Click, did a 36-hour charity stream for the bushfire relief efforts and raised over A$300,000.
 Eacott has partnered with Rooster Teeth, and is represented by Click Management and WME.

 In June 2020, during Fortnite's season-ending live event "The Device", Eacott's stream peaked at over 900,000 concurrent viewers.
 The following month, Click announced they would "stop filming [group] videos for the foreseeable future" with the members wanting to "spend time working on [their] own content".
 In December, Eacott was listed as the ninth top content creator of 2020 by YouTube, as well as the sixth-most-viewed gaming creator of the year and one of the top live streamers by views of 2020.

 In March 2021, Eacott received his own Fortnite outfit in-game as part of the Fortnite Icon Series.
+In May 2022, Eacott reached 20 million subscribers on his YouTube channel.
+In June 2022, Eacott signed an ad sales deal with Studio71 in which the company would specifically pitch Eacott's YouTube videos to advertisers.

+Other ventures

+In October 2019, it was announced that Eacott would appear as himself in the 2021 film Free Guy, alongside streamers Ninja and Jacksepticeye.

 In 2022, Eacott and fellow YouTuber Fresh created World Boss, an arena shooter game, in collaboration with Australian developers PlaySide Studios.
 The game is currently available in Early Access on Steam.

+In July 2023, Eacott invested in notwoways, an East London sneaker brand owned by fellow YouTuber Callum "Callux" McGinley.

 Personal life

 Eacott has two brothers and a sister.
 His sister, Tannar, has a YouTube channel with over 1 million subscribers.
-In early 2019, Eacott had "code lazar", his unique identifier for Fortnite in-game purchases, tattooed on his forearm.
+He attended Mackillop Catholic College.
+In early 2019, Eacott had his catchphrase "yeet" and "code lazar" (his unique identifier for Fortnite in-game purchases) tattooed on his left arm.

+He is in a relationship with Ilsa Watkins.
+They announced their engagement on November 25, 2024.